 If the background is quite steep and likely to collapse until fully secured, place the empty aquarium on its back while you fix the rocks in position.
 It is a good idea to build up larger backgrounds in stages, allowing each stage to set so that you can check that everything is firmly secured before attaching another group of rocks.
-Placing the aquarium on its back while fixing rocks also gives you the opportunity to create overhangs and outcrops of rocks that can be used as planting areas and that also produce interesting shading effects in the lights.
+Placing the aquarium on its back while fixing rocks also gives you the opportunity to create overhangs and outcrops of rocks that can be used as planting areas.
+That also produces interesting shading effects in the lights.

 Silicone sealant can also be used to fix together smaller individual rocks to create caves and hiding spots for the aquarium fish or to fix buoyant items to glass or rocks.
 Silicone sealant should be used only on dry items and you must wait for about three days before adding any water to the aquarium.

-When deciding where to place decor other than plants and designing the display as a whole, a good rule is to have one main focal point to attract interest and, using similar decor, a second, smaller area to provide a counterbalance.
-For example, you could complement a large, central group of
+When deciding where to place decor other than plants and designing the display as a whole.
+Good rule is to have one main focal point to attract interest and, using similar decor, a second, smaller area to provide a counterbalance.
+For example, you could complement a large, central group of rocks or driftwood.